 Instana uses a single agent with multiple sensors.
-Currently, Instana supports over fifty sensors.
+Currently, Instana supports over one hundred sensors.
 These sensors are not extensions, they are completely updated, loaded, and unloaded by the agent without human intervention.
 There is even an optional command line interface which provides access to the agent state, individual sensors, and agent logs.

 A sensor is designed to automatically discover and monitor a specific technology, and pass its data to the agent.
 The agent manages all communication to the Instana Service Quality Engine.
 After discovery, the sensor collects the details and metric data to provide an accurate representation of the component’s state.
 A specific sensor will gather specific types of data about their respective technologies, which will vary depending on the technology.
 Sensors collect the following: